pawelos231/Minimalistic_Backend_Framework/README.md

 app.post(POST_STATS, sendStatsData);
 ```

-server can also serve images and basic static files (the default value for path to look for static files is public), images can be resized and compressed, which happens on multiple threads,
+The framework also provides functionality for serving static files.
+The default location to look for static files is in the "public" folder.
+When using the framework, users have the option to resize or compress images using multiple threads based on their preferences.

 ## About game

-Due to the fact that this framework was mainly created for one of my games, it probably will be extracted to different repository in the future
+The Arkanoid game was the primary motivation behind creating this framework, and it may be extracted into a separate repository in the future.
+The primary goal of this project was to gain a deeper understanding of Node.js and explore more advanced and hidden usages of the platform.

 ## Why ?

-I wanted to implement my own framework to give myself better insight of more advanced and "hidden" usages of node.
-Because this projects was created mainly for learning purposes, it can and likely will change over the time.
+The primary objective of creating this framework was to gain a deeper understanding of Node.js and explore its advanced and lesser-known capabilities.
+By building a custom framework, I was able to gain more control over the platform, avoid the overhead of existing frameworks, and experiment with more advanced features.

+Creating a custom framework allowed me to experiment with more advanced features of Node.js, such as optimizing performance, improving scalability, and implementing new functionality.
+It also gave me the opportunity to learn more about how Node.js works under the hood, and to gain a deeper understanding of its core concepts and principles.